-Get pre-decorated bottle brush trees with this trio of Trees With Metallic Ornaments from Amazon!
+Get pre-decorated bottle brush trees with this trio of 3 Pack Artificial Mini Tabletop Christmas Trees off Amazon!

-This cute 9″ Light Up Tree is a way to shed a little light on to your holiday decor!
+These cute Mini Artificial Christmas Trees Set with Led Light are a way to shed a little light on to your holiday decor!

 I hope this inspires your Christmas decor this year and you found a few new ways to use (and new places to buy!) your bottle brush Christmas trees!

 If you’re looking for even more Christmas decor ideas, check out this post for neutral Christmas home decor!